infinissible/tech-news-java-api/README.md

 ## Description

-- A social news site, Just Tech News, builded with Java Spring Boot framework for RestfulAPIs
+- Full stack web application built with Java Spring Boot for REST APIs
-- Building a Spring Boot API with creating CRUD operations with Spring Data JPA and MySQL database
+- Created CRUD operations with Spring Data JPA and MySQL database
+- Used Thymeleaf for the user interface
+- Utilized Spring Session and Spring Security for sign-up and sign-in features

 ## Built with